abyx/octopress/source/_posts/2015-09-30-angular-2-preparation-controller-code-smells.markdown

 comments: true
 facebook:
     image: /images/ng-codelord.png
-cta_message: "Learn how to get rid of controllers and be prepared for Angular 2!"
 ---

 Controllers are a big part of Angular 1 that is going away in Angular 2.
 As I mentioned [previously](http://www.codelord.net/2015/09/10/angular-2-migration-path-what-we-know/), the Angular team isn’t really talking about a migration path for controllers because they’re just *dead*.
 In Angular 2 you will probably rewrite all your controllers as components - basically directives with templates.